solana-labs/solana-program-library/SECURITY.md

 have their own bug bounty programs.

-While we cannot guarantee a bounty from another entity, we can help determine who may be affected and put you in touch the corresponding teams.
+While we cannot guarantee a bounty from another entity, we can help determine who may be affected and put you in touch with the corresponding teams.

 <a name="process"></a>
 ## Incident Response Process